 How to Manage Humidity

 As previously mentioned, your air conditioner will naturally dehumidify your air as it runs.
 However, during the more humid summer months, this may not be enough to bring your humidity to the ideal level.

 To help support further dehumidification, you may want to consider an additional dehumidifying unit.
 You have the option of portable units you can set up around your home, or you have the option of adding one to your HVAC system.

 In the winter, your furnace will already dry air to lose even more moisture.
 This means that running a humidifier will help keep your family healthier and your home in good condition.
 Like dehumidifiers, you can choose between a portable or system-wide unit.

 The benefit of a system-wide humidifier or dehumidifier is the control it gives you.
 The portable units have much less capacity, only affecting the immediate area.
 On the other hand, the in-line units work to condition all the air moving through your HVAC system.

 Don’t forget about routine maintenance to keep your air conditioner working effectively and providing the most dehumidification possible.
 During these visits, a technician will clean your heat exchanger, evaporator and circulating fan, allowing it to work efficiently.

-People around St. Harrisburg have turned to HB Home Service Team for AC maintenance and repair for over 100 years.
+People in Harrisburg and Maryland have turned to HB Home Service Team for AC maintenance and repair for over 100 years.
 Customers have also turned to us for heating and plumbing installation, maintenance and repair services.
 Call to schedule your AC maintenance with one of our experts today.